Arne Slot says Liverpool must evolve after Merseyside derby win - why he faces toughest balancing act yet

 Slot's assessment: "Impressed.
 But I knew what we bought in.
 Every top team in the Premier League has two No 9s.
 We have two No 9s of excellent quality, like our competitors have as well."

-How long Ekitike retains the staring role is of course at Slot's discretion.
+How long Ekitike retains the starring role is of course at Slot's discretion.
 While Isak gets up to speed, he is showing he can shoulder the burden.
-But what happens when two hungry strikers, desperate to play, go head-and-head for a starting shirt?
+But what happens when two hungry strikers, desperate to play, go head to head for a starting shirt?
 A nice headache to have, but a headache all the same.